Health & Safety

 There are a number of adults on all parts of the course, including a number of teachers, Holocaust Educational Trust trained educators and members of the Holocaust Educational Trust staff team all supervising the participants.

-During the visit to Poland there is at least one adult to every eight students.
-The participants are organised into groups of approximately 20 and are accompanied by a Trust educator and a local polish guide.
+During the visit to Poland participants are organised into groups of approximately 20 and are accompanied by a Trust educator and a local polish guide.
 The groups will also include at least two teachers participating in the course.
 Additional logistical staff and a fully trained medical technician will be on hand throughout the day to support the group.

 LFA Project Staff